gooboys/xray_pneumonia/README.md

 infection_type.py:
     This file was used to test various binary classification of disease types before threshholding, L2-regularization, and many other techniques were utilized.

 Other files which were not included in this repo, but can be found in container branch.
-They include the preprocessing for RGB images, tests for RGB images, various models with a single output layer, and other models with slight variations from those existing in the models folder.
+They include the preprocessing for RGB images, tests for RGB images, various models with a single output layer, the experiments for models with a singular layer, and other models with slight variations from those existing in the models folder.
 However the models folder contains pretty much all of the models which were experimented on.